danlimsw/danlimsw.github.io/_pages/about.md

 # Join us!
 We are looking for founding adventurers at all levels (e.g., final year project undergraduates, Master's students, PhD candidates, research staff).
 Success not guaranteed; scientific excitement inevitable.
 Sounds like you?
 [See openings and contact information here.](join.md)

+Candidates that seek admission for the August 2026 start date should submit an application at the link [here](join.md) before 1 Dec 2025, and ideally as soon as possible.

 # Personal background

 Daniel is an interdisciplinary applied physicist with a unique background in both life and physical sciences.
 He has research experience in mouse model studies of neurodegeneration, micro-optical device fabrication by harnessing surface tension, particle-laden computational fluid dynamics, neural network algorithmic tools for optimal design, nanoscale devices to control every degree of freedom in wavefronts, radiofrequency/ultrasound image reconstruction, and bioengineering for drug, protein, and gene delivery to cells.